 The Value vs Growth debate is never-ending and quite intense.
 Personally, I believe it’s completely irrelevant and the categorizations are unfortunate, but that’s for another post.
 Obviously, the 1’s are in the “value” camp and the 2’s are in the “growth” camp.
 The 1’s are incidental experts in stoicism, but are hardened by the 1000th study on long-term “value” outperformance (how many out-of-sample years are needed for it to be disproven?).
 The 2’s are incidental expert stock pickers, but don’t really understand and/or care about intrinsic value (how does DBNER or the “Rule of 40” correlate with incremental returns on investment and owners earnings?).

-What the 1’s should realize is that technology is increasingly impacting all industries and enabling increased efficiency and productivity.
+What the 1’s should realize is that technology is increasingly impacting all industries and enabling much greater efficiency and productivity.
 Because software continues to eat the world the opportunities for companies that have built a better, faster, or cheaper mousetrap with customer lock-in and essentially zero marginal costs are massive.
 Long runways for value-added growth, or in other words extended capital advantage periods with high reinvestment rates of return in large addressable markets, can certainly justify seemingly elevated valuations.
 Additionally, most “value” stocks have been “cheap” for a while, so how likely is it the market is missing something blatant?
-The “value” stocks were supposed to outperform in a recession, yet this year has proven otherwise.
+Moreover, “value” stocks were supposed to outperform in a recession, yet this year has proven otherwise.

 Like Marks, the 1’s believe low rates have distorted the investment landscape causing investors to seek riskier assets in search of higher returns.
 Low rates offer inadequate returns, so asset allocations must shift up the risk spectrum.
-Further, low rates, coupled with the Fed’s reaction to cut the Fed Funds rate at any sign of market volatility, have lulled investors into complacency.
+Further, low rates coupled with the Fed’s reaction to cut the Fed Funds rate at any sign of market volatility have lulled investors into complacency.
 Some even pronounce that markets are dependent on low rates and the Fed.
 And don’t even get them started about the ballooning corporate debt and federal deficit.
 Thus, because rates are historically low, they should and will drift higher, leading to lower equity prices.

-The 2’s believe low rates signify risk aversion because investors are buying risk-free bonds, bidding up their price and down their yield.
+The 2’s believe low rates actually signify risk aversion because investors are buying risk-free bonds, bidding up their price and down their yield.
 Further, the downward trend in rates has been going on for decades, so it makes sense to extrapolate low rates into the future.
 With this extrapolation, growth and long duration assets are much more attractive.
 Besides, any increase in rates wouldn’t affect their risk appetite nor a hyper-growth business’ value.
 Both depend on the company’s growth, not the level of rates.

 What the 1’s should realize is that the market, not the Fed, prices long-term rates, which are the basis for discounting.
-The long end of the treasury curve is primarily influenced by growth and inflation, and only marginally by the short end, risk tolerance, and regulations.
+The long end of the treasury curve is primarily influenced by growth and inflation, and only marginally by the short end, risk tolerance, and supply and demand.
 Both growth and inflation have been coming down for decades.
 Further, the Fed was forced into cutting short term rates last year and again this year when the market inverted the yield curve.
 So the Fed isn’t “suppressing” long-term rates, and they are keeping short-term rates low to try to stimulate economic growth and inflation.

 What the 2’s should realize is that discount rates incorporate the risk-free rate as well as a risk premium, which should be much higher for younger, less predictable companies than for more mature, stable ones.
 Sure, recurring revenue is in a sense predictable, but the future growth rate, churn, and incremental return on invested capital are not.
 Also, if rates were to rise, the tailwind would almost certainly become a headwind even it doesn’t directly affect their risk appetite.
-Lastly, a rise in rates could come with a rise in inflation, which is usually beneficial for “value” stocks due to the sector bias and greater proportion of capitalized, tangible assets.
+Lastly, a rise in rates could come with a rise in inflation, which is probably more beneficial for “value” stocks due to the sector bias and greater proportion of tangible assets.